 How to choose the best bed linen: 10 things to know

-Our bed linen guide covers the key things to think about when choosing the right bedding, sheets, duvet covers and pillowcases: the feel, fabric, weave, thread count, sizes, styles, accreditations, packaging and how to care for your bed linen.
+Our bed linen guide covers the key things to think about when choosing the right bedding, the best sheets, types of duvet covers and pillowcase style.
+Consider the feel, fabric, weave, thread count, sizes, styles, accreditations, packaging and how to care for your bed linen.

 - The bed linen feel